popkat412/ricp-dashboard/README.md

 Code stuff
 - [ ] Fix the using classes in defineProps issue

-Important stuff
-- [ ] Firebase security rules
+- [ ] Implement a fromDoc instead of a fromId to prevent fetching data twice

 ## Docs